TheGiraffe3/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork.md

   - Pull requests
 shortTitle: Create a PR from a fork
 ---
-If your pull request compares your topic branch with a branch in the upstream repository as the base branch, then your topic branch is also called the "compare branch" of the pull request.
+If your pull request compares your topic branch with a branch in the upstream repository as the base branch, then your topic branch is also called the "head branch" of the pull request.

 For example:
-* Your topic branch (also known as “feature branch”) is the branch where you’re making your changes in your forked repository (e.g. `my-topic-branch`).
+* Your topic branch (also known as "feature branch") is the branch where you’re making your changes in your forked repository (e.g. `my-topic-branch`).
 * The base branch is the branch in the upstream (central) repository that you want to merge your changes into (e.g. `main`).
-* The pull request compares the changes proposed by the topic branch (`my-topic-branch`) with the base branch (`main`), so `my-topic-branch` is known as the “compare branch”.
+* The pull request compares the changes proposed by the topic branch (`my-topic-branch`) with the base branch (`main`), so `my-topic-branch` is known as the "head branch".

 For more information about pull request branches, including examples, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#changing-the-branch-range-and-destination-repository)."